neerajasridhar1992/helloworldflask/README.md

    `kubectl apply -f ConfigMap.yaml`
    `kubectl apply -f Secrets.yaml`
    `kubectl apply -f deployment.yaml`
+4. **Checking for the app:** The apply should have created your deployment which should have as many pods as defined by the replicas, and each pod should have two containers.
+The pods were up within 10 mins(less than a min, if just one replica, about 5-6 mins if replicas=2/3).
+Once the deployment is ready, you can check your GKE workloads for this deployment, drop down to where the UI mentions the Exposing service endpoint, <END-POINT>, lets say.
+Open a browser tab and <END-POINT/greeting/1, should print Hello-World
 ## **Challenges & Solutions:**

  i. ***Database Connection Issues:*** Initially, I used the pymysql driver, which is intended for MySQL, while the database was PostgreSQL.
 This caused connection issues.
 After realizing the mistake, I switched to a PostgreSQL-compatible driver, ensuring the application could connect to the database successfully.